yoannchb-pro/MoodleGPT/README.md

 ## Set up

-> NOTE: This extension only works on Chromium-based browsers like Edge, Chrome, etc. Unfortunately, Firefox requires a click on the extension, which is not very discreet.
+> NOTE: This extension only works on Chromium-based browsers like Edge, Chrome, etc.

 <p align="center">
 <img src="./assets/setup.png" alt="Popup" width="300">
 </p>

 Go to <b>"Manage my extensions"</b> on your browser, then click on <b>"Load unpacked extension"</b> and select the <b>"extension"</b> folder.
 Afterwards, click on the extension icon and enter the ApiKey obtained from [openai api](https://platform.openai.com/api-keys).
-Finally, select a gpt model (ensure it work with completion api).
+Finally, select a [gpt model](https://platform.openai.com/docs/models) (ensure it work with completion api).

 ## Mode